The Rooibos Industry, Part I: History and Botany

 Of course today we know that the fynbos vegetation that rooibos occurs in requires fire at certain intervals, and that rooibos naturally flourishes after fire until succession allows other plant species to dominate.
 The danger lies in too frequent fires, the wrong season or weather conditions.

-He worked on the cultivation of rooibos in partnership with Oloff Bergh and Wiliam Riorden, with Ginsberg’s encouragement.
+Nortier worked on the cultivation of rooibos in partnership with Oloff Bergh and Wiliam Riordan, with Ginsberg’s encouragement.
 The first trials were carried out on the farm Klein Kliphuis (14 km northeast of Clanwilliam) and Varkfontein (west of Cederhoutkop) in the Pakhuis mountains (Gorelik, 2017)

 Our farm Klipopmekaar has its location alongside the Klein Kliphuis property, where Pieter Le Fras Nortier was the first person to experiment with and cultivate a crop of rooibos in 1930, and is also a neighbouring property to Varkfontein.
 It’s here that we cultivate the ‘Nortier’ type, in the area of its genetic epicentre.